Abortion pill access is unchanged after the Supreme Court's decision. Here's what you need to know

 Idaho, Kansas and Missouri sought to join the case against the FDA and the Biden administration, which Supreme Court rejected — though a conservative Texas judge who initially ruled against the FDA allowed them to join the case in his district.
 The three states, all led by Republican attorneys general, could try to revive the case at the lower court, arguing they have state interests in blocking mifepristone’s use.

-“They are not physicians who have to show that they actually have some relationship to abortion care,” said Rebouche, of Temple University “They’re claiming a state interest in the regulation of medicine, so I think that’s the vehicle in which you could see a lawsuit come forward.”
+“They are not physicians who have to show that they actually have some relationship to abortion care,” Rebouche said.
+“They’re claiming a state interest in the regulation of medicine, so I think that’s the vehicle in which you could see a lawsuit come forward.”

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.